-It is never too late to create or update a home bar, especially if you are interested in making it more agave centric.
-This is meant as a starting point to help you get going on your mezcal journey.
+It is never too late to create or update a home bar.
+If you’re interested in making your bar more agave-centric, this primer will help you get going on your mezcal journey.
 We know that once you start down that road, it is full of endless possibilities.
 There is no right or wrong direction, and you should let your taste buds and personal flavor preferences guide you.
-And if you need a refresher or introduction to the basics of mezcal, be sure to check out our Mezcal 101 page.
+(If you need a refresher or introduction to the basics of mezcal, be sure to check out our Mezcal 101 page.)

 Basic tools

 Most people are introduced to mezcal through cocktails.
 Being at home means you get to experiment and improvise.
 If you don’t already have a basic cocktail kit – jigger, shaker, strainer and stirrer, Cocktail Kingdom has a cocktail set available at their online store.
-Or you can use what you have on hand – a pint glass, a tall spoon or chopstick and a basic kitchen sieve like these.
+Or you can use what you have on hand – a pint glass, a tall spoon or chopstick, and a basic kitchen sieve.

-If you want to up your glassware game, check your local Goodwill or Salvation Army, they always have a plethora of glassware to get you started.
+If you want to up your glassware game, consider your local Goodwill or Salvation Army.
 If you want to go higher end, again Cocktail Kingdom is a great resource for pretty much any style of bar glassware you want.
 The vaso veladora has become the unofficial glass of choice when drinking mezcal neat.
 You are not mistaken if you think it looks like a candle votive because it is exactly that.
-They are commonly found in the places where mezcal is made because they can serve the dual purpose of holding a candle and as a drinking vessel, you use and reuse what you have on hand in Mexico and these vasos are durable and do not break easily.
+These vasos are durable and do not break easily.
 They also happen to be a perfect size and have a good width at the top to let the alcohol breath a bit so you are not overwhelmed when you sip.

 Basic bar ingredients